MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-manage-search.md

 ## Editing search, sort, and fiter options for a given attribute

-After selecting **Edit** for a given attribute, one of three possible panels will show up, depending on the attribute's data type.
+The **Filter menu** on the Profiles page can include a varying number of attribute levels (for example, anywhere between 2 and 10 age groups to filter customers by).

-The **Filter** menu on the **Profiles** page can include a varying number of attribute levels (for example, anywhere between 2 and 10 age groups to filter customers by).
-Using the **Edit panel**, you can specify:
+After selecting **Edit** for a given attribute on the Search, Sort and Filter screen, one of three possible panels will show up, depending on the attribute's data type.
+Using this panel you will be able to determine:

-1. How many results will appear on the filter panel
+1. How many results will appear on the **Filter menu** on the Profiles screen
 2. In what order they will be organized

-The following image shows the **Edit panel** that will open for strong-type attributes.
+The following image shows the **Edit panel** that will open for string-type attributes.

 > [!div class="mx-imgBorder"]
 > ![](media/string-filter-options.png "String filter options")

 In this panel, you can specify the number of desired results on the **Filter** panel as well as the order policy by which they will be organized.

-The following image shows the **Edit panel** that will open for number-type attributes.
+The following image shows the Edit panel that will open for string-type attributes:

 > [!div class="mx-imgBorder"]
 > ![](media/number-filter-options.png "Number filter options")